mike-cline-53/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzs7.jpg){: loading=lazy width="600"}

 * Snug in the Z stubs using the two M5 screws.
-* For some this is tricky, Z Binding, the Z stubs should be perpendicular to the lead screw.
-If you have a tilt/twist, the Z screw can have some binding.
+* The Z stubs should be perpendicular to the lead screw.
+If you have a tilt/twist, the Z screw can have some binding (difficulty moving).
-* After you snug the Z stubs make sure the nut moves easy as you twist it up and down with your fingers with a little pressure on the metal plate.
+* After you snug the Z stubs make sure the nut moves easily as you twist it up and down with your fingers with a little pressure on the metal plate.
 * Leave out the cross tensioner screws, most people will not use these.
 * Make sure the Z_nut is already in place.